mougiakouel/QGIS-Training-Manual/create_vector_data/topo_editing.rst

 provides you with a simple, intuitive interface for generalization, and allows you to see what the effects would be before you even implement them.

 Before you go on, get the farm back in its previous state.
+Either:

-Either cancel the :guilabel:`Simplify Feature` dialog, or if you already clicked :guilabel:`OK`, just undo the last change.
+* cancel the :guilabel:`Simplify Feature` dialog, or
+* if you already clicked :guilabel:`OK`, just undo the last change.

 .. _backlink-create-vector-topology-1: